 Regarding the factors driving the corruption in education, you and your colleagues are likely to know the political and power context.
 It is worthwhile considering this more formally.
 Who is gaining from each corruption type and why?
-Who might gain, who might lose from reducing corruption in this specific area?
-For each corruption type, who are your supporters are and who are the possible spoilers.
+Who might gain and who might lose from reducing corruption in this specific area?
+For each corruption type, who are your supporters and who are the possible spoilers.

-You can find guidance on doing a PEA in Section 1.3 of STEP 1 - Analyse the specific corruption types

-Such a 'Political Economy Analysis' would lay out these issues in a structured way and helps when you come to see what to focus on your strategy.
-These political angles to the strategy are discussed further in Section 3.
+You can find guidance on doing a PEA on the CurbingCorruption website here.
+Such a 'Political Economy Analysis' lays out these issues in a structured way and can help you determine what to focus your anti-corruption strategy on.
+These political angles to the strategy are discussed further in Section 3 below.
 There is lots of guidance on how to do these.